-- 5.15 Members of advisory committees shall be elected for staggered two-year terms to ensure that each committee has rotating membership (see section 5.4 for voter and membership eligibility).
-Unless noted, Advisory Committee seats are open to faculty in all disciplines and indicated as such by the phrase "at-large".
+- 5.15 Members of advisory committees shall be elected by the tenured and probationary faculty at large for staggered two-year terms to ensure that each committee has rotating membership.
+Elections will be held in the Spring semester.
 Every effort will be made to ensure representation from as many disciplines and constituencies as possible.
 The composition of the Advisory Committees of the Academic Senate shall be as follows: - a.
-The Center for Community Engagement Advisory Board shall consist of the Co-Director, 2 at-large faculty members, 2 staff members from Student Affairs, 2 community partners that rotate each year from among the current list of community partners, 1 student appointed by the Associated Students, 1 administrator from
+The Faculty Development Advisory Committee shall consist of seven faculty members; five elected from among the tenured and probationary faculty and two elected from among and by vote of the temporary faculty. - b.
+The Technology Advisory Committee shall consist of five faculty members elected from the faculty at large. - c.
+The Library Advisory Committee shall consist of five faculty members elected from among the teaching faculty.